 It's Still about Time

-Voracity users can combine: IRI Fast Extract (FACT) for VLDBs and state-of-the-art data connectors to legacy and modern sources; the multi-threaded, single-pass CoSort transformation and reporting engine; and, pipe results to multiple targets at once, including ODBC and BI/analytic targets, plus DB load utilities (in pre-sorted, flat-file format).
+Voracity users can combine: IRI Fast Extract (FACT) for VLDBs, and state-of-the-art data connectors to legacy and modern sources WITH the multi-threaded, single-pass (CoSort transformation and reporting engine AND multiple targets, including custom reports and DB load utilities (in pre-sorted, flat-file format).

-Did you know that, on average and in volume, CoSort transforms 6X faster than the leading ETL tool, 10X faster than SQL, and 12X faster than BI tools?
-And soon, Voracity users will be able to choose seamlessly among MapReduce 2, Spark, Spark Stream, Storm, or Tez data transformation (and masking) engines in the same GUI.
+Did you know that, on average and in volume, Voracity\'s CoSort engine transforms 6X faster than the leading ETL tool, 10X faster than SQL, and 12X faster than BI tools?
+Did you also know that Voracity users can run many of the same data transformation (and masking) jobs seamlessly in MapReduce 2, Spark, Spark Stream, Storm, or Tez?
+No need to change code or leave the GUI!

-Voracity uses a simple, open 4GL metadata and familiar Eclipse GUI for everything, and includes more job design methods than any other tool.
+Voracity uses a simple, open 4GL metadata and familiar Eclipse GUI for everything, and includes more job design options than any other tool.

 Voracity's graphical IDE (IRI Workbench) -- as well as its primary 4GL (SortCL) metadata for data definition and management -- is far easier to learn, use, and maintain than most ETL tools, MapReduce and other Apache projects, not to mention SQL, shell, and 3GL programs.
 Voracity addresses the complexity problem across multiple dimensions:

 There are now many more data sources and data types that typical customers must interact with these days.
-Gartner surveyed many organizations use of data in the cloud (e.g., SalesForce, Amazon, and Google Drive), which involved hundreds of sources and end-points for the data.
-Voracity can support them all, and even structure the unstructured.
+Gartner surveyed many organizations\' use of data in the cloud (e.g., SalesForce, Amazon, Azure), which involve hundreds of sources and end-points.
+If Voracity connects, it supports.
+It can even structure values in unstructured files.

-Voracity's simple common, CoSort-based 4GL metadata -- and the familiar Eclipse GUI supporting it -- shrink learning curves and use existing skill sets (like Eclipse, JCL, SortCL and SQL), and preclude the need to learn new ones like MapReduce, Teradata ILM, NoSQL or a legacy ETL tool with multiple UIs.
+Voracity's simple common, 4GL metadata -- and familiar GUI supporting it -- shrink learning curves and use existing skill sets (e.g., Eclipse, JCL, and SQL), and preclude the need to learn new ones like MapReduce, Teradata ILM, NoSQL or a legacy ETL tool with multiple UIs.

-That's especially valuable for IT teams with "lumpy" skills (where some know more than others about certain things), or in smaller resource-constrained SMB environments who can't manage multiple metadata infrastructures.
-Voracity allows everyone to auto-enter and standardize on (heck, even leave if they want to via ADS) a single metadata infrastructure for data discovery, integration, migration, governance, and analytics.
+That's especially valuable for IT teams with "lumpy" skills (where some know more than others about certain things), or in smaller resource-constrained SMB environments who cannot manage multiple metadata infrastructures.
+Voracity allows everyone to auto-enter and standardize on a common metadata framework for data discovery, integration, migration, governance, and analytics.

 Voracity also has the largest number of job design choices of any ETL tool -- all in the same GUI -- with great detail paid to each: